Fake Twitter accounts posing as Black Trump supporters appear, reach thousands, then vanish

 Then, on Sunday, the account was gone — suspended by Twitter for breaking its rules against platform manipulation.

-The remarkable reach of @CopJrCliff and other fake accounts from supposed Black Trump supporters highlights how an account can be effective at pushing misleading narratives in just a few days — faster than Twitter can take them down.
+The remarkable reach of @CopJrCliff and other fake accounts from supposed Black Trump supporters highlights how an account can be effective at pushing misleading narratives in just a few days — faster than Twitter can take it down.

 A network of more than two dozen similar accounts, many of them using identical language in their tweets, recently has generated more than 265,000 retweets or other amplifying “mentions” on Twitter, according to Clemson University social media researcher Darren Linvill, who has been tracking them since last weekend.
 Several had tens of thousands of followers, and all but one have now been suspended.